Spacing In Latex Math Mode

 6. Spacing Around Punctuation:

 Spacing around punctuation in math mode can be tricky.
-LaTeX's rules differ slightly from text mode.
-You might need to manually adjust spacing.
+Still, laTeX's rules differ slightly from text mode.
+You might need to manually adjust spacing Easy to understand, harder to ignore..

 • Incorrect: a=b. (period might be too close to b)